And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 The media meltdown continues.

-By the way, this is getting beyond serious as the alt radical left led by Obama and Hillary Clinton have lost their collective minds.
+By the way, this is getting beyond serious as the alt-radical left, led by Obama and Hillary Clinton, have lost their collective minds.

-I mean Harry Reed.
+I mean, Harry Reid.

 The election of Donald Trump has emboldened the forces of hate and bigotry in America.